Shakerato

-A shakerato is an Italian drink prepared using espresso and ice cubes.
+A shakerato ([ʃekeˈraːto], from caffè shakerato, "shaken coffee") is an Italian drink prepared by shaking espresso and simple syrup with ice cubes, resulting in a cold drink with a frothy head.
 It is popular and easily obtainable in Italy.

 Preparation

 The shakerato is prepared by shaking together a shot of espresso with ice cubes in a cocktail shaker and simple syrup.
 Once a frothy consistency has been obtained it is strained into a glass.
 It is usually served in a martini glass.
 Sometimes, Baileys is added to give an alcoholic twist.